Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 As you can see from the diagram above, there are many parts of an axe.
 In fact, so many parts that I couldn’t list them all in the image.
 I ran out of space.
 Perhaps that’s due, in part, to poor planning but I think we can agree on one thing; the anatomy of an axe is complex.

-That’s precisely what this article is for and it’s all based around the illustration above.
+That’s precisely what this article is for and it’s all based on the illustration above.
 I’ll explain the main parts of an axe in the paragraphs below.
-To find see which part I’m talking about, refer to the picture!
+To find see which part I’m talking about, refer to the picture.

 Anatomy of an Axe

 As you’ve probably noticed already, many of these parts are named after parts of the body; head, eye, cheek, belly, shoulder, etc.

 It’s for this reason that people refer to the parts of an axe as the anatomy of an axe.
 I’m bringing this to your attention so we’re on the same page.
 Without further delay, let’s get started.

 The head of the axe is the entire steel, “V” shaped portion of the axe.
 It’s the business end, so to speak; the part that cuts.
 Nowadays, the head of the axe is made from various steel.
 In times past, people used stones.

 The eye is the center of the axe head where the handle passes through.
 In the illustration above, you can see through the eye of the head (on the right side).

 Traditional axes use a wedge to spread the top of the handle; thus keeping the head from flying off the handle while you’re swinging.

 Not all axes have an eye, however.
 Those crafted with a composite handle, for example, have no use for an eye because the head is attached to the handle in a different manner.